 If you move up the range to the Allure version or above you'll benefit from Peugeot's range of driver assistance systems which includes: 3D connected navigation + voice control, Advanced Driver Attention Alert, Cruise control + speed limiter, Front and rear parking sensors, Blind spot monitoring, Active lane keep assist, Peugeot connect SOS and assistance.

-In terms of safety every model of the new 5008 gets six airbags, tyre pressure sensors and Isofix mounting points.
+In terms of safety, every model of the new 5008 gets six airbags, tyre pressure sensors and Isofix mounting points.

 The cheapest engine on offer in the new 5008 is the brand's new 1.2-litre three-cylinder petrol engine, producing 128bhp, offered in both manual or automatic.

 Also on offer is a 163bhp 1.6-litre petrol which is offered as automatic only.
-In terms of diesel, Peugeot has offered a 99bhp 1.6 manual, a 118bhp 1.6-litre which is offer in both manual or automatic.
+In terms of diesel, Peugeot has offered a 99bhp 1.6 manual, a 118bhp 1.6-litre which is offered in both manual or automatic.